 This course focuses on the study of livestock in the New England agricultural industry.
 Topics include cell biology, beef cattle, sheep, swine, poultry, horses, a brief introduction into nutrition chemistry and technical and practical breeding, feeding, and management.
-3 hours of lecture per week asrequired In this course, the student learns the principles of tree harvesting for wood product production.
-Topics include choosing, cutting, skidding, and milling common types of lumber in Vermont.
-Upon completion, the student can manage small woodlots for efficient personal production of lumber products.
-2 hours of lecture, 3 hours of lab per week

 AGR 1061 Burls to Boards (3)